23pallavi/Tableau-Dashboards/README.md

 Summary :

 The story is used to analyse various aspects of the number of incidents on the London Bus network.
-They are listed below :
+They are listed below:
 1. Count of the event types based on the routes – This tells us which route has the most number of incidents reported.
 2. Frequent injuries per month – This tells us about the Incident types which are the most frequent in each month of the year.
 3. Gender which gets injured more frequently – This determines the gender which gets injured most frequently by bus accidents.